bbessemer/phoenix/README.md

 cache miss rate due to the indirection); or store all objects (or all objects of a class) in a single contiguous list which is extremely costly to grow, because the full bulk of all the engine's objects must be moved if there is insufficient free memory at the end of the list.
-The prior version of Phoenix created a novel solution to this problem: objects were allocated in large, fixed-sized blocks which were joined in a linked list.
+A prior version of Phoenix created a novel solution to this problem: objects were allocated in large, fixed-sized blocks which were joined in a linked list.
 However, the code to implement these 'memory pages' proved to be extremely complex and prone to bugs.